 iii) PLMNs contained in the "Operator Controlled PLMN Selector" data field in the SIM/USIM (in priority order);

-iv) other PLMN/access technology combinations with sufficient received signal level (see 3GPP TS 23.122 [3]) in random order;
+iv) other PLMN/access technology combinations that are not DTC PLMNs with sufficient received signal level (see 3GPP TS 23.122 [3]) in random order;

-v) all other PLMN/access technology combinations in order of decreasing signal strength.
+v) all other PLMN/access technology combinations that are not DTC PLMNs in order of decreasing signal strength.

+vi) each entry in the “DTC PLMN Selector list” not included in i, ii, and iii (in priority order).

+vii) all other DTC PLMNs in random order.

 If a PLMN does not support voice services, then this shall be indicated to the user.